jovianw/machine-learning-summary/README.md

-# Machine Learning Summary
+# Summary of the Fundamentals of Machine Learning

-This is a cheatsheet for me to understanding machine-learning techniques and methods, and it might help someone else out there too.
+This is a cheatsheet for machine-learning fundamentals.

 ## Contents
 - [Introduction](#machine-learning-summary)